What is a Customer?

 Direct onboarding (API-first)

-Here’s the end-to-end workflow when you collect KYB data inside your product:Hosted KYB link (browser-based)
+Full workflow for onboarding a customer when KYB data is collected directly through your product:Hosted KYB link (browser-based)

-- Your team shares the secure, time‑limited link with the customer (via email or within your app)
+- Share a secure, time-limited link with your customer (via email or within your app).

-- The customer provides business details, control persons, and uploads documents in the hosted form
+- The customer completes the hosted form with business details, control persons, and required documents.

-- If a link expires or information is insufficient, generate a new link or request additional documents
+- If the link expires or additional information is needed, generate a new link or request missing documents.

 When to use each method